Visiting US National Parks to visit in March is a great time of year to plan a trip.

 The weather can be unpredictable in March at Zion.
 One day might be nice and warm, then the next day it could rain or snow and the temperatures drop.
 Also, if there is a lot of snow and ice, some trails at higher elevations may be closed.

 Hiking at Zion in March is the best.
 The temperatures are usually just right so you can explore all day long.
-Here’s an awesome list of easy, moderate and strenuous hiking trails at Zion.
+Here’s an awesome list of easy, moderate and strenuous Zion hikes and Zion hikes without the shuttle.

-Don’t forget to explore the other areas of Zion as well.
+Don’t forget to explore the Zion National Park scenic drives.
 Drive Highway 9 through the Mt.
 Carmel Tunnel toward the east entrance.
 There are numerous pullouts where you can park and just start exploring the area.
 Be on the lookout for bighorn sheep along this road.

 Another less visited area is the Kolob Terrace Road near to the west of the park near the town of Virgin.
 You’ll see a different side of Zion that’s just as spectacular as the more popular areas.